01 of 06

 Saving and Sharing Your Images

 If you plan to use digital images of your pages as a disaster back-up copy, be sure to burn them to CD's and store them somewhere other than the place where you store your albums.
-In the technique world, this is referred to as off-site backup storage.
-You may want to ask a relative to keep them for you or store them in your safe-deposit box.
+This is referred to as off-site backup storage.
+You can always relative to keep them for you or store them in your safe-deposit box.